 Once you have a few potential names, check the North Carolina secretary of state website to confirm they are available to register.
 Here’s how to do a North Carolina business entity search.
 You should also confirm that the name you want to register conforms to North Carolina regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your North Carolina LLC with any government agency.
 Your name also cannot include words like bank, insurance, university, and several other terms (or any similar names) without approval from certain state authorities.

 Additionally, your name must be distinguishable from all other business names in the state.

 It’s also a good idea to check for nationally trademarked names, to ward off any potential problems later if your business expands, and check the availability of related domain names using our Domain Name Search tool.
 Using “.com” or “.org” sharply increases credibility, so it’s best to focus on these.

 Once you’ve found a name that clears these hurdles, go ahead and reserve the name with this Name Reservation Request form on the North Carolina secretary of state website.

-In North Carolina, your LLC needs to have a registered agent, or agent for service of process.
+In North Carolina, your LLC needs to have a registered agent.
 A registered agent is a person or business authorized to accept legal, tax, and financial documents on behalf of your business, and communicate with the state on relevant matters.